April 2021 Updates from Moss-side of Esslie

 An Update from Moss-side of Esslie

 With sowing all complete, Douglas just has some rolling to do before the spring rush is over.
-Below are some observations from 6th April 2021.
+Here is the latest update from Moss-side of Esslie as of 6th April 2021.

 Rolling, rolling, rolling